hwdsl2/setup-ipsec-vpn/docs/clients.md

 To fix, you may switch to the standard Linux kernel by installing e.g. the `linux-image-amd64` package.
 Then update the default kernel in GRUB and reboot your server.
 Finally, re-run the VPN setup script.

+If using Debian 10 on [Amazon EC2](https://aws.amazon.com/ec2/), you must first switch to the standard Linux kernel before running the VPN setup script.

 ### Other errors

 If you encounter other errors, refer to the links below: